Kansas City Area Transportation Authority

+History

 The KCATA is a bi-state agency formed by an interstate compact between Kansas and Missouri in 1965–6.
 Authorized by both states' legislatures and an act of Congress, the agency's jurisdiction includes Cass, Clay, Jackson and Platte counties in Missouri and Johnson, Leavenworth and Wyandotte counties in Kansas.
 The agency is governed by a board of ten commissioners, five from each state.
 Operations began in 1969, when the KCATA took over bus routes previously run by the Kansas City Public Service Company.

-In 2014, KCATA, Johnson County Transit, UG Transit and IndeBus announced that all services would be merged into one service, RideKC by 2019.
-The Johnson County, KS Commissioners pulled out of KCATA management agreement effective August 1, 2022 but retained the partnership with the regional RideKC transit branding and planning.
+In 2014, KCATA, Johnson County Transit, UG Transit, and IndeBus announced that all services would be merged into one service, RideKC by 2019.
+The Johnson County, KS Commissioners pulled out of the KCATA management agreement effective August 1, 2022, but retained the partnership with the regional RideKC transit branding and planning.

-2022 Gillig Advantage 40' 5210 on Route 25.

 Fares

-KCTA offers a variety of fare options that vary based on type of service and passenger eligibility, with reduced fares for children, senior citizens, and people with disabilities.
-Monthly passes are valid for 31 consecutive days from first activation, while day passes are only able to be used for one service day.
-Visitor passes are able to be purchased online and are able to be used for three consecutive days.
-Most passes are accepted across regional transit providers.
+KCATA became a fare-free system in March 2020 as part of a proposal from the city government combined with changes due to the COVID-19 pandemic.
+The program was initially funded by a $4.8 million line item in the annual budget and later by federal pandemic relief funding.
+The base fare was previously $1.50 for adult passengers and a reduced rate for students, veterans, senior citizens, and people with disabilities.
+Monthly passes were valid for 31 consecutive days from first activation, while day passes are only able to be used for one service day.
+Visitor passes could be purchased online and were valid for three consecutive days.
+Most passes were accepted across regional transit providers.

+Fares were reintroduced on June 1, 2026.
+The $2 base fare was selected to prevent cuts to bus service in the city.